-- 1) the trust
+- 1) The trust

 - 2) DBS

-- 3) again by the trust (for women or infants who may have died in hospital after submission of the sample to DBS).
+- 3) Again by the trust (for women or infants who may have died in hospital after submission of the sample to DBS)

-Please note: Due to the sensitivity of the maternity survey, you must repeat these checks before the second and third mailings, and ensure that approved contractors are advised immediately if any women in the sample - or their baby - die during the survey period.
+Please note: Due to the sensitivity of the Maternity Survey, you must repeat these checks before the second and third mailings, and ensure that approved contractors are advised immediately if any women in the sample, or their baby, die during the survey period.

 - Women's ages.
-Check that all women are aged 16 or over at the time of delivery; - Concealed pregnancy.
-Exclude any women who are known to have had a concealed pregnancy; - Babies taken into care.
-Exclude any women who are known to have had their baby taken into care; - Private maternity care.
-Remove any women treated as private patients from the sample; - Postal addresses.
-Exclude any women with addresses that are outside the UK; - Incomplete information.
+Check that all women are aged 16 or over at the time of delivery. - Concealed pregnancy.
+Exclude any women who are known to have had a concealed pregnancy. - Babies taken into care.
+Exclude any women who are known to have had their baby taken into care. - Private maternity care.
+Remove any women treated as private patients from the sample. - Postal addresses.
+Exclude any women with addresses that are outside the UK. - Incomplete information.
 Check for any records with incomplete information on key fields (such as surname and address) and remove those women.
 However, do not exclude anyone simply because you do not have a postcode for them.
-Only remove a woman if there is insufficient name or address information for the questionnaire to have a reasonable chance of being delivered.
-The more cases that are removed at this stage, the poorer the sample coverage and the greater the danger of bias; - Duplications.
-Check that the same woman has not been included more than once; - Dissent.
-Any patient known to have requested their details are not used for any purpose other than their clinical care (if this is collected by your trust you should ensure that you remove those patients from your sample list at this stage); - Opt-out following publicity / contact with 16 and 17 year olds: Any women that were recorded by staff members to have decided to opt-out after seeing the publicity poster and/or the information sheet (i.e. given to women aged 16 and 17 years old by midwives).
+Only remove a woman if there is insufficient name or address information for the questionnaire to have a reasonable chance of being delivered. - Duplicates.
+Check that the same woman has not been included more than once. - Dissent.
+Any patient known to have requested their details are not used for any purpose other than their clinical care (if this is collected by your trust you should ensure that you remove those patients from your sample list at this stage).

+Opt-out following publicity / contact with 16 and 17 year olds.
+Any women that were recorded by staff members to have decided to opt out after seeing the publicity poster and/or the information sheet given to women aged 16 and 17 years old by midwives.

-7.3 Validating the sample
+7.3 Validate the sample